Miami RedHawks baseball: Other notable players

 Bill Doran was a Miami All-American in 1979, would go on to 12-year professional career, and played for his hometown Cincinnati Reds during their 1990 World Series winning campaign.
 Tim Naehring was the Mid-American Conference Baseball Player of the Year in 1988 and would play for 8 years with the Boston Red Sox.
 Chris Sexton was an All-MAC player for three seasons (1991–1992) in Oxford, was honored as the second Miamian to win the MAC Player of the Year award and would play professionally for the Colorado Rockies (1995) and Cincinnati Reds (1997).

 Adam Eaton was a two-time All-MAC player for Miami, would play professionally in the majors for 10-years, including a 2019 World Series title with the Washington Nationals.
-Seth Varner was the 2014 MAC Pitcher of the Year, the only RedHawk pitcher to receive that honor.
+Seth Varner was the 2014 MAC Pitcher of the Year, joined by Cooper Katskee in 2025.

 And Miami continues to serve as a launching pad for coaches.
 Tracy Smith played for Miami (1985–1988), coached the RedHawks (1997–2005), including the 2005 MAC regular season and MAC Tournament championship team, and has also led Arizona State, Indiana and the Michigan Wolverines.
 Smith was named the Big Ten and National Coach of the Year in 2014.
 Danny Hall was a 4-year letterman for Miami baseball (1974–1977), served as the head coach for Georgia Tech for over 30 years, and is a member of the Cradle of Coaches along with Smith.

-In total, since the Major League Baseball Draft began in 1965, Miami has had over 74 players selected.
-Robert Bixler was the first Miamian ever drafted, in the 46th round by the Detroit Tigers in the inaugural draft, who would go unsigned.
+In total, since the Major League Baseball draft began in 1965, Miami has had over 74 players selected.
+Robert Bixler was the first Miamian ever drafted, in the 46th round by the Detroit Tigers in the 1965 inaugural draft, who would go unsigned.
 Over 26 RedHawk players have appeared in the major leagues, and 9 have been honored as All-American - Gary Cooper (1972), Buddy Schultz (1972), Dennis Smith (1973), Mark Naehring (1977), Bill Doran (1979), Jason Knoedler (2001), Michael Carlin (2002), Mike Ferris (2004), and John Slone (2004).